By Eric Bright

 In the same piece of writing I mentioned a few paragraphs ago, Portraits from Memory, Russell says: “I cannot pretend to know how writing ought to be done, or what a wise critic would advise me to do with a view to improving my own writing.
 The most that I can do is to relate some things about my own attempts” and then he goes on to explain how he used to write and how he formed his own writing style.

-KAPLAN’s Writing Power is one of those books that must be compulsory for every student to read several times.
-The name of the book might not be enticing to some, more advanced, writers, but after reading the book you would definitely agree that Hegel’s and Derrida’s writings would have been improved at least a million times had they had the chance to read and learn only this book.
+KAPLAN’s Writing Power is one of those books that must be made mandatory for every student to read several times.
+The name of the book might not be enticing to some, more advanced, writers, but after reading the book you would definitely agree that Hegel’s and Derrida’s writings would have been improved at least a million times over, had they had the chance to read and learn only this book.
 Alas!
 They are gone, and what is done is done.
-But, we are lucky that we have access to good books the way that it was not even conceivable for kings and queens a few centuries ago.
+But, we are lucky that we have access to good books the way that it wasn’t even conceivable for kings and queens a few centuries ago.

 This book has a few rules that are powerful enough to transform anyone’s writing from a poor or a mediocre level to an acceptable or even good one.
 Here they are: Rule One: Be Concise.
 Rule Two: Be Forceful.
 Rule Three: Be Correct.
 Rule Four: Be Polished.
 And that’s it!
 The rest of the book explains these four rules.